Ian-Munene/todolist/README.md

 ### JSON (JavaScript object notation)
 This is an interchangeable data format that can be used across any application and device

+### AUTHENTICATION AND AUTHORIZATION
+Authentication : IDENTITY MANAGEMENT :: WHO IS USING THE APP Authorization : USER PRIVILEDGES :: WHAT USER CAN DO ONCE AUTHENTICATED

+### STEPS IN CREATING AUTHENTICATION MODEL
+1. Within settings.py of the project settings modify the authentication settings
+   - LOGIN_URL :: ## redirect unauthenticated users back to the login screen
+   - LOGIN_REDIRECT_URL :: After login what page will they see
+   - LOGOUT_REDIRECT_URL :: After logout redirect user back to the login screen
+2. Create views for the register ,login and logout processes
+3. Create the rendered/ redirected templates
+4. Register the urls to map the authentication functions in urls
+5. Do migrations: python manage.py migrate